Australia - Chinese New Year goodies Guide | Shipping food from Singapore to Australia

 We also wrote a guide on how to maximise success rates for shipping CNY goodies internationally that gives guidance on how you should pack, prepare and declare your goodies.
 We highly recommend you check that article out too.

-We hope we will be able to help you ship goodies to your loved ones this Chinese New Year!
+We hope we will be able to help you ship goodies to your loved ones in Australia this Chinese New Year!

 For more information, you can contact us through whatsapp or our email at email@example.com.